aws/aws-elastic-beanstalk-cli/README.rst

 Install the EB CLI from this repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To install the EB CLI, you need administrator/sudo privileges unless you install into a virtual environment.
+You need administrator/sudo privileges unless you install into a virtual environment.

-Once you have downloaded the source code perform the following steps:
+To install the EB CLI

+1. Clone or downloaded this repository to your local environment.

-1) Navigate to the the root of the ebcli source code
+2. Navigate to the the root of the repository.

+3. Run the following command.

-2) Perform the following command : `pip install .`:code:
+   `pip install .`:code:

 Getting Started
 ===============